These FAQs should answer most of your questions about arriving in Berkeley.

 Monday, August 14, 2017

-You will need to select a move-in time slot.
+You will need to select a move-in time slot by logging in on the housing portal.
 Be sure to look for this information in your housing assignment.

 Golden Bear Orientation begins the next day.
 Please visit orientation.berkeley.edu for questions specifically related to Golden Bear Orientation.